StiglCZ/StiglCZ/README.md

 1)
 > Dont use python unless you are forced to(like with blender extensions) 2)
-> Dont use javascript unless you backend is impossible to use 3)
+> Dont use javascript unless the thing youre trying to do is impossible to do in backend(that is not javascript) 3)
 > Install emacs, get coffee, and get comfortable
 4)